OluwatimilehinF/Compressive-Strength-of-Concrete-app/README.md

 Keywords: Nano silica, Micro silica, Compressive strength

-The contributors to the projects are:
+The contributors in the projects are:
 FOLARIN O.O
 OMOLE A.O
 ALALADE O.O